 Mars Hill University encourages cooperation, socialization and collegial interaction amongst the administration, faculty, and staff.
 The University also encourages appropriate academic, advisory, and mentoring relationships between administration, faculty, staff, and students.
 However, in an effort to reduce the risk of administrators, faculty, staff or students finding themselves in a vulnerable situation, it is the policy of Mars Hill University that faculty and staff will keep all windows to their offices, classrooms, or other work spaces unobstructed such that a third party can look into the office, classroom or workspace at any time.
-In addition, it is the policy of Mars Hill University that faculty or staff is meeting one-on-one with a student in an office, classroom or work space that does not have a window, the door shall remain open at all times.
-Any member of the administration, faculty or staff that are involved with confidential aspects of the on- campus student health services or on-campus counseling center, and accommodations shall be made for any member of the administration, faculty or staff that is nursing children.
+In addition, it is the policy of Mars Hill University that if a member of the faculty or staff is meeting one-on-one with a student in an office, classroom or work space that does not have a window, the door shall remain open at all times.
+Any member of the administration, faculty or staff that violates this policy shall be subject to disciplinary action.
+(Exceptions shall be made for members of the administration, faculty and staff that are involved with confidential aspects of the on- campus student health services or on-campus counseling center, and accommodations shall be made for any member of the administration, faculty or staff that is nursing children.